 From the moment she starts, Meredith will know exactly what is expected of her and will not be left wondering if she is doing everything she needs to do.
 Additionally, the processes serve as Meredith’s daily to-do list.
 In other words, everything that needs to be done is saved in a system.

 Because the processes are stored elsewhere, once they become routine, Meredith has the time to think proactively about solving problems.
 Each morning, Meredith will log onto the system that contains her tasks, organize what needs to be done and execute.
-Infrequent tasks are also recorded in the system, so that when they are due, she will be able carry them out.
-She will spend less time solving problems.
+Infrequent tasks are also recorded in the system so that when they are due, she will be able to carry them out.
+She will spend less time-solving problems.

 Since she is not focused on remembering everything she needs to do and is free to think about her job, she can question the status quo and suggest improvements.
 Meredith also foresees complications and deals with them before they become actual problems.

 When Meredith is promoted the next year to a job in a different office and Chris takes over her position, she simply reassigns her tasks to Chris.
 The transition is seamless, and as long as she has constantly updated her processes when new things have come up, everything should be there.
 The time she spends training Chris will be focused on the details around the processes and not on recalling her responsibilities.

 Before she leaves for her new job, Meredith goes over all the processes with Chris, introduces her to counterparts, ensures she has all necessary contacts, and answers all her questions.
 Chris is set to go.
 She then goes through the same progression as Meredith when she started her job.

 Scenario 2 Is the Best-Case Scenario for Your Business